docpad/docpad/README.md

 ## About

 DocPad is thriving these days... you can check out [a bunch of websites already using it here](https://github.com/bevry/docpad/wiki/Showcase), and [discover the awesomely handsome crew behind the community here](https://github.com/bevry/docpad/wiki/Users).
-Ocassionally we also hold [events and competitions](https://github.com/bevry/docpad/wiki/Events) where you can learn more about docpad, hack with others together, and win some cool stuff!
+Ocassionally we also hold [events and competitions](https://github.com/bevry/docpad/wiki/Events) where you can learn more about DocPad, hack with others together, and win some cool stuff!
 Nifty.

 On that note, DocPad is awesomely extensible.
 You can [download other people's plugins](https://github.com/bevry/docpad/wiki/Extensions) and use them in real quick, or even [write your own in matters of minutes.](https://github.com/bevry/docpad/wiki/Extending)